andrevlima/economic-calendar-api/README.md

 A demo available is [here](https://ecocalendar.000webhostapp.com/api/) (when this file was updated)

+## Play

+After just clone this repository you can copy that just right away to your PHP server.
+You can use XAMPP for example for this: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html) or any other you prefer.

 ## How to use:

 Just checkout or download this repository and copy this folder to your favorite PHP server.
 Probably your url in a PHP server with common default configurations, will be available: